Details, Map, & FAQ’s

 Please treat the lake as a NO WAKE ZONE during the evening of the fireworks show.
 That means idle.
 There’s nothing worse than some clown plowing down the lake, creating a huge wake—NOT even towing a skier—barely able to see over the bow.
 Spare us all.

 The company Pyrotecnico, New Castle, PA is again our show producer.
 They are one of the largest producers of fireworks displays in the world.
 They are fully insured via a $10M general liability policy and have an excellent safety record.

 Our renowned fireworks show on beautiful Lake Burton, nestled in the North Georgia Mountains, has taken on a life of its own over the years.
 Stories have spread far and wide of the unique, boat-accessible Independence Day celebration.
 We couldn’t be more proud of what our generous donors on the lake have made into one of the largest fireworks shows in the state of Georgia.
 The fireworks echo throughout the surrounding mountains as viewers honk boat horns and whistle to celebrate all our nation has accomplished and continues to stand for.

 Frequently Asked Questions

-Is the Fireworks Show actually on the 4th of July?
+Is the Independence Day Fireworks Show actually on the 4th of July?

-Not usually.
-The show is always on a Saturday night at
+Not necessarily.
+The show is always on a Saturday night close to the 4th, at

 Scroll back to the top!
 The details for this year’s show can be found